johnpeart/johnpeart.github.io/_blogpost/2023-05-01-eurovision-first-listens.md

 As for length of commentary, I am ditching my 280 character limit.
 It's all about vibes now.
 If it's a crap song, I'll write a little.
 If it's a great song, I'll write a lot.

 So let’s get stuck in...

-{% include eurovision.html %}

-## Summing up

-There's a lot to like in this year's Eurovision Song Contest entries.

-The qualifiers from the semi-finals are more unpredictable than ever.
-The jury votes will no longer happen following last year's vote rigging scandals, so it's all on the public vote.

-The first semi-final seems like the weaker of the two to me.
-I'd expect some weird selections from that crop, and some great songs to get knocked out from the second semi-final.

-As for some of my favourites: **Sweden** has, as usual, brought its A-game.
-A powerhouse anthem that will shake down the rafters of the M&S Bank Arena in Liverpool. **Austria** is a bit bonkers, but in the best possible way. **Denmark**'s entry is very much my vibe. **Poland** is set to bring the sexy. **Lithuania** is memorable and enchanting.
-And, for the second year in a row, I actually have some hope for our own chances, here in the **United Kingdom**.

-Wooden spoons go to **Romania**, **Croatia**, and **Finland**.

-But those are just my opinions.
-The beauty of Eurovision is that we all get an opinion; it's one of the biggest referenda you can take part in!
-Go find your Eurovibes, tune in and vote on 9, 11 and 13 May 2023 at 8:00pm on BBC One.